bigbluebutton/bbb-install/README.md

 The TURN protocol is designed to allow UDP-based communication flows like WebRTC to bypass NAT or firewalls by having the client connect to the TURN server, and then have the TURN server connect to the destination on their behalf.

-You need a separate server (not the BigBlueButton server) to setup as a TURN server, specifically you need
+You need a separate server (not the BigBlueButton server) to setup as a TURN server.
+Specifically you need:

-  * a Ubuntu 18.04 server with a public IP address
+  * An Ubuntu 18.04 server with a public IP address

 We recommend Ubuntu 18.04 as it has a later version of [coturn](https://github.com/coturn/coturn) than Ubuntu 16.04.
 Also, this TURN server does not need to be very powerful as it will only relay communications from the BigBlueButton client to the BigBlueButton server when necessary.
 A dual core server on Digital Ocean, for example, which offers servers with public IP addresses, is a good choice.

 Next, to configure the TURN server you need:

-  * a fully qualified domain name (FQDN) with a DNS entry that resolves to the external public IP address of the TURN server,
+  * A fully qualified domain name (FQDN) with a DNS entry that resolves to the external public IP address of the TURN server
-  * a e-mail address for Let's Encrypt, and
+  * An e-mail address for Let's Encrypt
-  * a secret key (it can be 8 to 16 character random string that you create).
+  * A secret key (it can be an 8 to 16 character random string that you create).

 With the above information, you can setup a TURN server for BigBlueButton using `bbb-install.sh` as follows